ericoporto/ags/README.md

 The latest stable version of AGS Editor may be found here: [https://www.adventuregamestudio.co.uk/site/ags/](https://www.adventuregamestudio.co.uk/site/ags/)

-For the full list of releases, both stable, betas and others, see our repository's [Releases page](https://github.com/adventuregamestudio/ags/releases).
+For the full list of releases, both stable, betas, and others, see our repository's [Releases page](https://github.com/adventuregamestudio/ags/releases).

 Please be aware that, unlike the runtime engine, AGS Editor is only supported on MS Windows (and Windows emulators such as WINE).